-- consent, if you are a late fiscal filer, you cannot update your Farm Operation Report after the date the Revised Farm Operation Report is due without our consent. - (d) If you were unable to produce a commodity for which you have reported expected revenue, or the commodity was destroyed prior to reaching maturity and not replanted, the expected revenue from that commodity may be included as follows: - (1) We must be able to verify that your failure to establish the commodity, or the destruction of the commodity, was due to a natural cause which is covered by this policy; and - (2) If another commodity was raised to replace a commodity lost to a covered cause of loss, the expected revenue from the initial commodity must be offset by the expected revenue of the replacement commodity.
-For example, if you were unable to plant carrots because the acreage you intended to use was too wet and you later plant lettuce on the acreage, the expected revenue of the lettuce must be subtracted from the expected revenue of the carrots to determine the amount of expected revenue to include for carrots. - (e) If you modify your Farm Operation Report for reasons other than a covered cause of loss, the changes to your farm operation should be shown on the Revised Farm Operation Report. - (1) Any commodity you chose not to produce that was included on the Intended Farm Operation Report, will not be shown on the Revised Farm Operation Report. - (2) Any commodity that was lost to an uninsured cause of loss and was not replaced with another commodity, the expected value of the lost commodity will be included in revenue to count. - (3) Any commodity that was lost to an uninsured cause of loss and another commodity was raised to replace the lost commodity will have the expected value of the initial commodity offset by the expected revenue of the replacement commodity. - (f) You must complete the Production and Revenue section of the Final Farm Operation Report unless specified otherwise in the Special Provisions:
+- (i) The time the Intended Farm Operation Report is submitted for commodities on the Intended Farm Operation Report; - (ii) The time the Revised Farm Operation Report is submitted for commodities that are different than those submitted on the Intended Farm Operation Report (expected values will be carried forward from the Intended Farm Operation Report for commodities on the Intended Farm Operation Report); or - (iii) The date of planting for commodities that were planted and reported after the Revised Farm Operation Report date and for which a late revision is allowed by us. - (d) If you were unable to produce a commodity for which you reported expected revenue, or the commodity was destroyed prior to reaching maturity and not replanted, the expected revenue from that commodity may be included as expected revenue on your Revised Farm Operation Report as follows: - We must be able to verify that your failure to establish the commodity, or the destruction of the commodity, was due to a natural cause which is covered by this policy; and - (2) If another commodity was raised to replace a commodity lost to a covered cause of loss, the expected revenue from the initial commodity must be offset by the expected the revenue of replacement commodity.
+For example, if you were unable to plant carrots because the acreage you intended to use was too wet and you later plant lettuce on the acreage, the expected revenue of the lettuce must be subtracted from the expected revenue of the carrots to determine the amount of expected revenue to include for carrots. - (e) If you modify the commodities on your farm operation for reasons other than a covered cause of loss, the changes to your farm operation should be shown on the Revised Farm Operation Report.

-- The Production and Revenue section of the Final Farm Operation Report must be completed by the earlier of the time a claim is submitted or the sales closing date for the subsequent insurance year; - (2) If the Final Farm Operation Report shows the commodity is harvested and not sold, report the amount of production and a price using the expected value sources at the end of the insurance period; - (3) If the Final Farm Operation Report shows commodity is not harvested, provide an estimate of the production and a price using the expected value sources at the end of the insurance period: - (4) This information is used to rate WFRP and is required of all insured's, whether an indemnity is claimed or not; and - (5) If this information is not provided you will be limited to a maximum coverage level of 65 percent the year after the insurance year.
+- (1) Any commodity you chose not to produce that was included on the Intended Farm Operation Report, will not be shown on the Revised Farm Operation Report. - (2) Any commodity that was lost to an uninsured cause of loss and was not replaced with another commodity, the expected value of the lost commodity will be included in revenue to count. - (3) Any commodity that was lost to an uninsured cause of loss and another commodity was raised to replace the lost commodity will have the expected value of the initial commodity offset by the expected revenue of the replacement commodity. - (f) You must complete the Production and Revenue section of the Final Farm Operation Report unless specified otherwise in the Special Provisions: - The Production and Revenue section of the Final Farm Operation Report must be completed by the date specified in section 15(g); - (2) If the commodity is harvested and not sold, the Final Farm Operation Report should show the amount of production and a price using the expected value sources at the end of the insurance period; - (3) If commodity is not harvested, the Final Farm Operation Report should provide an estimate of the production and a price using the expected value sources at the end of the insurance period; - (4) This information is used to rate WFRP and is required of all insured's, whether an indemnity is claimed or not; and - (5) If this information is not provided you will be limited to a maximum coverage level of 65 percent the year after the insurance year.